cogniumsystems/org.jokerd/README.txt

 - a set of generic utility libraries : a scheduler for fetching data periodically, a set of cursors for manipulating, grouping or odering flexibly data by various criteria (type, time, author, etc.)

+The code is available under the Apache License: http://www.apache.org/licenses/LICENSE-2.0.html.